personnna/personnna/README.md

 ### :woman_technologist: About Me :

-- 🔭 I am a Software Engineer from Kazakhstan🇰🇿
+- 🔭 I am a Software Engineer Student from Kazakhstan🇰🇿
-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on LeetCode and read tech articles.
 - 👩‍🎓 second year student at Astana IT University
 -